cameron-wags/rainbow_csv.nvim/README.md

 ## RBQL (RainBow Query Language) Description
-Minimalistic SQL-like language that supports "select" queries with Python or JavaScript expressions.
+RBQL is a technology which provides SQL-like language that supports "select" queries with Python or JavaScript expressions.

 ### Main Features
 * Use Python or JavaScript expressions inside "select", "where" and "order by" statements